 Accelerating the Modern Machine Learning Workhorse: Recommendation Inference

 Inference for recommender systems is perhaps the single most widespread machine learning workload in the world.
-Here, we demonstrate that using the SambaNova DataScale system, we can perform recommendation inference 6.9x faster than the leading GPU on an industry-standard benchmark model.
+Here, we demonstrate that using the SambaNova DataScale system, we can perform recommendation inference over 20x faster than the leading GPU on an industry-standard benchmark model.
+Keep watching us in this space as our software is rapidly evolving to deliver continuous improvements.
+We will be sure to keep you updated.

-While online inference at batch size 1 is a common use case in deployed systems, customers also sometimes want to batch some of their data to improve the overall throughput of the system.
-To demonstrate the benefits of the SambaNova DatasScale system, regardless of the batch size, we also measured the same DLRM benchmark at a batch size of 4k.
-At this higher batch size the DataScale achieves 2.7x faster performance than an A100 for both throughput and latency.
+While online inference at batch size 1 is a common use case in deployed systems, customers also often want to batch some of their data to improve the overall throughput of the system.
+To demonstrate the benefits of the SambaNova DatasScale system, we also show the same DLRM benchmark at a batch size of 4k.
+At this higher batch size, the DataScale achieves over 2x faster performance than an A100 for both throughput and latency.

 The Combined Solution: Training and Inference Together